 - Expect to be asked questions regarding the property.
 Frequently asked questions relate to the estimated bills including the council tax band, whether the property is available for a long let, who manages the property and what is the neighbourhood like.

 - Walk the tenant around the property, ensuring you point out any key selling features.
 This may include newly fitted items/white goods, the view, the parking arrangements, the convenient location etc. It’s always good to mention what previous tenants particularly liked about the property, or if applicable, your own experience of living there.

 - You may wish to ask the viewer questions too and it’s handy to have these in mind.
 A few examples of what you may wish to ask are whether they looking for a long/short term let, when are they looking to move in, why they are moving and what they do for a living.
 Try to think of things that would help you to decide who would be the best tenant for you.

 What if a tenant wants to make an offer?

 - The viewer may express their interest in taking the property there and then or may ask what they should do if they want to take it.
 Simply direct them back to us.
 We will contact you with details of anyone interested in applying for your property.

 - Once you’ve given us the OK, we’ll complete our thorough tenant reference checks and keep you updated with the progress.
 References usually take 3-5 working days to complete.
 Once completed, we’ll send you a copy of the reference report(s) for your approval.
 At this point, you will also have the opportunity to purchase rent guarantee insurance, should you wish.

-- We will reference all adult tenants (£99 per adult, payable by the tenant).
-Enquirers are made aware of this when they make their initial enquiry.
+- We recommend that all adult tenants are referenced, in order to fully protect you and your property.
 Referencing is not optional unless you have made prior alternative arrangements with us.